4.2 Administration and governance

-The provision is intended for all citizens of the DG.
+The provision is intended for all citizens of the German-speaking Community.
 However, in the first place they should be aimed at all needs of the citizens who live in the sphere of influence of the community meeting place.

 Special attention is paid by the community meeting places to people who are threatened by social exclusion or live in social exclusion.
 These persons have a more difficult access to the basic rights such as education, culture or the right to information.